It goes like this:

 You might even want to use some career profiling tools to help develop your self-awareness.
 Ones I like include:

-Morrisby Online – includes aptitude testing with a bunch of self-awareness tools built in.
+Morrisby Profile – includes aptitude testing with a bunch of self-awareness tools built in.
 You’ll need a log in to access the assessment.
 Best used with a career counsellor.
-Find out more about Morrisby Online.
+Find out more about Morrisby Profile.